During the peak shopping season – Black Friday, Cyber Monday, Thanksgiving, Christmas and New Year – the scammers gear up for a killing!

 If a hacker has managed to get access to your email address list, or the email address list of one of your friends, they can send emails that appear to come from one of your contacts – this makes you more likely to open them.

-In fact, these emails come from the criminals who hacked your email address list.
+In fact, these emails come from the criminals who hacked your, or your contact’s, email address list.

 It’s easy for them to falsify the name of the sender, but more difficult to falsify the originating email address.